NischalDawadi/blog/content/movies/Oldboy/index.md

 At first oldboy seems like ordinary story about Oh Dae-su, a man who’s kidnapped and imprisoned for 15 years in a private cell.
 He doesn’t know who locked him up or why.
 When he’s suddenly released, the real horror begins—not physical confinement this time, but a psychological labyrinth of revenge, manipulation, and buried secrets.
 {{< figure align=center src="/images/Prison.webp" >}}

 The plot unravels like a twisted puzzle.
 Every time I thought I understood where it was going, the story pulled the rug out from under me.
-It’s paced perfectly—rarely dragging, always building toward something more emotionally wrenching.
+It’s paced perfectly—rarely dragging, always building toward something more emotionally **wrenching**.

 What hooked me wasn't just the mystery of who was behind it all, but why.
 And when that why was finally revealed… it left me breathless, horrified, and in awe of the storytelling